- Jul. 9, 2016 (16:15) [release]

-- Return of the Soyuz Spacecraft (43S/TMA-17M) with Astronaut Kimiya Yui aboard
+- Launch of the Soyuz Spacecraft (47S/MS-01) with Astronaut Takuya Onishi aboard

 About JAXA's Astronauts

 JAXA astronauts have been contributing to the ISS project through assembly work of the ISS and the Kibo, the Japanese Experiment Module, and have accumulated experience and knowledge.
 By utilizing these skills, the astronauts mainly perform the following tasks while they stay at the ISS.

 Experiments and research

 Space experiments utilizing the environment that is different from Earth such as microgravity and high vacuum.

 Operation and maintenance of ISS and Kibo

 Maintaining the ISS systems including those for electricity, communications, environment control, and experiment support.
 Repairing and maintaining the ISS.

 Using the ISS and Kibo robotic arms, installation, exchange and repair of experiment instruments and test materials are conducted.
 The arms are also used for capturing rendezvous and berth type spacecrafts such as the KOUNOTORI and Cygnus.